crystal-community/cr-config/README.md

 config = ServerConfig.instance # Will load and create a new instance of the config.
 Can be called repeatedly and it only loads the first time

-config.domain            # => All valid properties of the relevant type config.ports             # => All valid properties of the relevant type config.timeout           # => All valid properties of the relevant type config.database.hostname # => All valid properties of the relevant type config.database.port     # => All valid properties of the relevant type config.database.schema   # => All valid properties of the relevant type config.database.username # => All valid properties of the relevant type config.database.password # => All valid properties of the relevant type
+# These are all valid calls, and will return the relevant type
+config.domain
+config.ports
+config.timeout
+config.use_http?         # Note the '?' due to it being a bool property config.database.hostname
+config.database.port
+config.database.schema
+config.database.username
+config.database.password

 ```